-Associate Professor.
-(Ph.D., University of Chicago)
+Associate Professor (Ph.D., University of Chicago)

-Office: Armitage 345 Rutgers-Camden 311 N. 5th St Camden NJ 08102
+Office: Armitage Hall Room 345, Rutgers-Camden, 311 N. 5th St., Camden NJ 08102

 Email: seduffy@scarletmail.rutgers.edu